mrochan/gfrnet/README.md

 ## Training G-FRNet

 Modify the source under data layer of model file models/camvid/train_camvid_gate.prototxt and the inference model file models/camvid/test_camvid_gate.prototxt.
 Also, update the net and snapshot_prefix in the solver file models/camvid/solver_camvid_gate.prototxt.
-Note that we initialize our model with pre-trained VGG-16 caffemodel which can be downloaded from [here](http://www.robots.ox.ac.uk/~vgg/research/very_deep/).
+Note that we initialize our model with pretrained VGG-16 caffemodel which can be downloaded from [here](http://www.robots.ox.ac.uk/~vgg/research/very_deep/).

 Run the following command to train: